-More comfort in the garden and more greenery around town: our desires are inspiring manufacturers.
-They’re rolling up their sleeves for urban gardeners, preparing novel items that are lighter and more convenient than ever before…
+More comfort in the garden and more greenery around town: our new desires are inspiring manufacturers.
+They’re rolling up their sleeves for urban gardeners, preparing novel items that are lighter and more convenient than any gardening equipment ever before…

 Let’s discover a few of these products that scratch that itch so perfectly!

 Battery-operated lawn mowers are now worthy of interest thanks to their power, ever-increasing autonomy (some can mow up to 800 sq yards/meters on one charge), silence and ease of use.
 Compared to gas-powered mowers, they don’t require messy maintenance and needn’t be prepped up for winter.
 Compared to plug-in mowers, batteries offer much more comfort when zooming around walkways and recesses in the yard.